Amazon Kindle Vella review: Snackable reading in the palm of your hand

 Amazon Kindle Vella: What's not good

 Even though the concept behind it isn't new, Kindle Vella is a new service for Amazon, and thus it still has some kinks to be worked out.
-For starters, the most glaring downside to the service is the fact that it is launching without an Android app.
-Yep, we Android lovers are once again the victim of iOS-first development.
-But it's not just that Vella isn't available on Android phones; it's not available on Amazon's first-party devices either!
-That's right, no Kindle Vella on Kindle e-readers or Fire tablets, at least not for now.
-That's a bummer.
-So, for now, if you're an Android user, you're stuck either using the web version or borrowing someone's iPhone or iPad.
+For starters, the most glaring downside to the service was the fact that it launched without an Android app.
+Yep, we Android lovers were once again the victim of iOS-first development.
+But it's not just that Vella wasn't available on Android phones; it wasn't available on Amazon's first-party devices either!
+That's right, at launch there was no Kindle Vella on Kindle e-readers or Fire tablets.
+Thankfully this situation has been rectified, as Amazon added Kindle Vella support through the Kindle app on Android and Fire OS in January 2022.

 Reading Kindle Vella episodes in a web browser is definitely not a great experience.